 Covered entities can share your information with a health authority if the disclosure is made with the intent of protecting the public.
-Like most other kinds of disclosures, this sharing still needs to be compliant with the minimum necessary rule.
-If a piece of information isn't needed to fulfill a particular purpose, it's supposed to be kept confidential.
+Like most other kinds of disclosures, this sharing still needs to be compliant with the aforementioned minimum necessary rule.
+In other words, if a piece of information isn't needed to fulfill a particular purpose, it's supposed to be kept confidential.